 That a nation has anointed a female leader or two is in no way a sign that the women of that nation are treated with equality or full respect by either the powerful or the public.
 The recent revelations by U.S. Senator Kirsten Gillibrand of her treatment at the hands (literally, sometimes) of certain male colleagues makes that point all too clear in my own country.
 Gulzar's excellent Aandhi highlights some of the ways it has been true in India, even at a time when the national reins were held by Indira Gandhi, arguably the most powerful woman in that country's history.

-The focus of Aandhi, Aarti Devi (Suchitra Sen), is in some ways based upon Indira Gandhi - close enough to have been banned during the Emergency, and to have some scenes reshot before its rerelease.
-But the film is not about that interesting, polarizing woman.
+The focus of Aandhi, Aarti Devi (Suchitra Sen), is in some ways based upon Indira Gandhi - close enough to cause trouble with the censors during the Emergency, as they forced the reshooting of some scenes before allowing its rerelease.
+But the film is not so much about that interesting, polarizing woman herself.
 Rather, it is about what Aarti must sacrifice, as a woman and as a human being, in exchange for the power and the privilege of public service.

 As the film opens, Aarti Devi is the front-runner in a hotly contested election, and her chief opponent Chandersen (Om Shivpuri) is gaining ground.
 Chandersen is a self-proclaimed man of the people, whose rhetoric contrasts the wealthy, sheltered, foreign-educated Aarti Devi with his own poor background (though his campaign is backed by an industrialist).
 Aarti's crafty and not always above-board campaign manager, Lallu Lal (Om Prakash), commandeers a wing of a hotel as headquarters for an extended campaign stop.
 What Lallu does not know is that the manager of this hotel, JK (Sanjeev Kumar), is Aarti's estranged husband, whom she has not seen in years.